-On blufftop lots in Laguna Beach subject to Commission review, the Commission has typically required new development to conform to a minimum 25-foot setback from the bluff edge or to a setback determined by a stringline.
-A stringline setback does not apply at this site as it is the last property on a cul-de-sac.
-The bluff edge setback is imposed in order to ensure that the development conforms to Section 30253 of the Coastal Act which requires that hazards be minimized and that new development will not have to rely on future shoreline or bluff protection devices.
+The bluff edge setback is imposed in order that the development conform to Section 30253 of the Coastal Act which requires that hazards be minimized and that new development avoid current or future reliance upon shoreline or bluff protection devices.
 Although the site has currently been found to be grossly stable from a geotechnical perspective, bluffs are subject to forces that cause instability and geologic predictions of site stability over the life of the proposed development cannot be made with certainty.
-Thus, the Commission requires a bluff edge setback that would provide the most protection from coastal hazards for new development without having to rely on future bluff protection devices.
-Furthermore, bluff edge setbacks also address visual impacts of bluff top development.
+Thus, the Commission requires a bluff edge setback that would provide the most protection from coastal hazards for new development with the least reliance on future bluff protection devices.

+Bluff edge setbacks also address visual impacts of bluff top development.
 As noted above, the north bluff side of the subject site is one of the most visibly prominent sites in Orange County, it is the first site visible traveling southbound on Pacific Coast Hwy entering Laguna Beach and is visible from Crystal Cove State Park and El Morro State Beach.
-Adherence to a 25-foot setback along the north bluff substantially minimizes the visual impact of the proposed development from public view points.
+Adherence to a 25-foot setback along the north bluff would minimize the visual impact of the proposed development from public view points.
+As the subject lot size is 28,527 sq. ft., it is not too constrained such that a residence could not be constructed consistent with the 25-foot bluff edge setback from staff's determined bluff edge along the northeasterly bluff side of the lot.